Living in Osaka Vs. Tokyo

 Namba

-The second major city center is Namba, famous for being the center of entertainment, shopping, and dining.
-Moreover, it’s easily accessible since it’s served by three train lines, subway systems, and a highway bus terminal.
+The second major city center is Namba, famous for its entertainment, shopping, and dining.
+It’s also easily accessible, as it’s served by three train lines, subway systems, and a highway bus terminal.

 The Bay Area